Information Sheet 3 - Questions

 Time limits on questions and answers

 Time limits in relation to questions and answers were first adopted by the Legislative Council in November 2001, and were later incorporated into the Standing Orders in 2006.
-The time limits for the asking of an initial and supplementary questions is one minute, and the time limit for answers is four minutes in relation to the initial question and one minute when answering supplementaries.
+The time limits in the Standing Orders for the asking of an initial and supplementary questions is one minute, and the time limit for answers is four minutes (in the current Sessional Orders this is three minutes) in relation to the initial question and one minute when answering supplementaries.

 Questions on Notice